FAQs

 Discounted tickets available to local residents within the Bermondsey area.
 Some free tickets are also available to residents directly bordering the north side of the park, which will be available via ballot.

-Tickets will be available to apply for in late April 2024, please check back for an update on the exact date.
+Tickets will be available to apply for in late April 2025, please check back for an update on the exact date.
 Applications sent prior to this date will not be accepted.
 There is a limit of 4 x resident tickets per household.

 Do you support a charity through your work?

-We support charities & queer local community projects in various ways, via donating a portion of ticket sale revenue, guestlist donations and occasional on-the-day fundraising.
 All donations are pooled in our Community Fund.
-So far we have donated over £30k to charities and projects like; London Trans Pride, We Exist Emergency Fund for Trans people in need, Stonewall Housing, Play They Magazine, Gendered Intelligence, All Out, and a fund that supports humanitarian aid in Gaza.
+So far we have donated over £35k to charities and projects such as London Trans Pride, We Exist Emergency Fund for Trans people in need, Stonewall Housing, Play They Magazine, Gendered Intelligence, All Out, and Medical Aid for Palestinians.

 GETTING HERE